barn2plugins/woocommerce-product-tabs/readme.txt

 == Changelog ==

 = 2.1.9 =
-Release date 10 February 2024
+Release date 10 March 2024

 * New: Added revisions support
 * New: Added custom tab content fields to WPML translation manager
-* Dev: Updated internal libraries and tested up to WooCommerce 9.6.1
+* Dev: Updated internal libraries and tested up to WooCommerce 9.7.1
 * Fix: The PolyLang widgets were not shown in Filter Everything plugin

 <!-- more -->